lpsinger/userguide/glossary.rst

         Hierarchical Equal Area isoLatitude Pixelation, a scheme for indexing positions on the unit sphere.

+    HEN
+        High Energy Neutrino, particularly in the context of multi-messenger GW+HEN follow-up.

     NSBH
         Neutron star black hole, a binary system composed of one neutron star and one black hole.